lukeachristenson/reversi/README.md

 - [ ] Update the main method.
 - [ ] Clean up the code.
 - [ ] Update the README file.

+# Changes for Part 3
+There were some changes that were made to the project from part 2 in order to accomodate the implementation of a controller and to accommodate communications between the model, view, and controller.
+These changes include:
+- The model contains a `startGame()` method that initializes the game and starts the game.
+This was done according to the requirements of the assignment with the intention of stopping the controller from performing any actions before the game has started.
+- The model now contains a list of listeners(Controllers), one for each player in the game.
+This change was made so that the listener pattern could be implemented and so that the model could communicate with the multiple controllers in the game the color of the current player.
+To enable adding listeners to the model, the model now contains a method called `addListener(Controller controller)` which adds a controller to the list of controllers.
+- All instances of a `Player` which are equivalent to the current `IPlayer` interface were removed from the model to completely get rid of the notion that a model needs to store the player information.
+Instead, the model now stores the color of the current player and keeps changing it after every move or pass.
+This was done since the controller is now responsible for storing the player information and the model only needs to know the color that plays next.
+- Bugs related to the logic of legal moves in edge cases in the model were fixed.

+# New Classes with Part 3
+## Controller
+Controller is a class that facilitates communication between the model and the view.
+Through the features interfaces that it uses, when certain events occur in the view, the controller can call features that update the models game state and then this change is echoed from the model to the view through another features interface.

+## IModelFeature interface and ModelFeatures Class
+The IModelFeatures interface is a single-interface that is implemented by the concrete class ModelFeatures.
+This interface contains all the methods that the model can call through the controller to notify the player and views of the current color of the game.

+## IPlayerFeature interface and PlayerFeatures interface
+The IPlayerFeature interface is a single-interface implemented by the concrete class PlayerFeatures.
+The interface contains all the methods that the player can call through the controller to notify the model of the move that the player wants to play.
+The class implementation contains all the methods that the player and view can call through the controller.
+The player calls these methods to play its move when the player is an AIPlayer(using the strategy) and the view calls the method through the controller when the player is a HumanPlayer(using mouse and keyboard inputs).

 ## Commmand Line Configurator Commands